eregs/regulations-core/README.md

 ## Elastic Search For Data and Search

 If *pyelasticsearch* is installed, you can use Elastic Search for all of your needs.
-For a search end point, use *regcore_read.views.es_search.search* and use the following backend configuration:
+For a search endpoint, use *regcore_read.views.es_search.search* and use the following backend configuration:

 ```python